EmbeddedEnterprises/ng6-golden-layout/README.md

 export class AppModule {}
 ```

-After that it should work right away out of the box
+After that it should work right away out of the box.

 ## Current state